MicrosoftDocs/azure-devops-docs/docs/organizations/settings/rename-remove-team.md

 ---
 title: Rename or remove/delete a team
 titleSuffix: Azure DevOps
-description: Rename or remove/delete a team in Azure DevOps ms.technology: devops-settings ms.assetid: 9F1D0A0F-02D5-4E06-A5EC-C220472A0F66
+description: Learn how to rename or remove, delete a team in Azure DevOps. ms.technology: devops-settings ms.assetid: 9F1D0A0F-02D5-4E06-A5EC-C220472A0F66 ms.author: kaelli
-ms.author: kaelli